1224AmOgH/DSO_Blog/seminar_blog_full.md

 **High-Level Implementation of Deep Learning in DSO Detection**

-This diagram outlines the conceptual flow of how deep learning turns raw telescope imagery into actionable insights, accessible even to non-experts.

 ![](./%231.png)
-<div style="text-align: center;">Figure 3: Secondary structure comparison </div>
+<div style="text-align: center;">This diagram outlines the conceptual flow of how deep learning turns raw telescope imagery into actionable insights, accessible even to non-experts.</div>

 **Step 1: Raw Telescope Image**